DARK

 “I love you, Derek,” Grant said.

-Derek suddenly felt bad for being so mean all the time and hugged his little brother.
+Derek felt bad for being so mean all the time and hugged his little brother.

-They ate cake, played with their lightsabers, and played in their grandparents’ pool with Derek’s friends the rest of the day.
+Derek and his friends spent the rest of the day together.
+They ate cake, played with their lightsabers, and played in their grandparents’ pool.
 They got a little sunburned, had too much sugar, and made too much noise.
 It turned out to be a good day, even if he had to share presents with his brother.

-Just before sundown, they headed home.
-The sun had completely set by the time his father pulled the 1979 Ford LTD into the driveway.
+Just before sundown, the little family of four headed home.
+The sun had completely set by the time Derek’s father pulled the 1979 Ford LTD into the driveway.
 He and his brother had fallen asleep in the car, crashed from the sugar high and too much sun.
-As his father carried him inside, he let himself go limp, too tired to wake up.
+Derek’s father carried him inside and Derek let himself go limp, too tired to wake up.
 He felt his father’s quiet laugh in his chest.

 “He’s out like a light,” his father whispered.
 Derek snuggled into his father’s neck, happy in the safety of his father’s arms.
 He felt his body float along and then fall, gently, onto the bed—the sheets cool to the touch.

-He snuggled in and sighed as he felt the covers go over his body and he slipped easily back into the dark void of sleep.
+He snuggled in and sighed as he felt the comforting weight of the covers carress his body and he slipped easily back into the dark void of sleep.
 He dreamed of his new toys.
 In his dreams he flew the Millennium Falcon, blasted his laser pistol while his best friend Jimmy, covered in fur like a Wookie, yelled the Wookie yell.
 Then Derek dreamed he was a superhero.
 He scanned the world for evil doers as he flew high above the city.
 He landed to fight bad guys with feats of great strength and speed.
-Suddenly, he was on his flying motorcycle, Grant rode next to him as they fired lasers at monsters and flew in perfect unison to protect the other from flanking maneuvers—best friends battling the evils of the world together.
+The dream transitioned as little boy’s dreams often did, and Derek found himself on a flying motorcycle.
+Grant rode next to him on his own flying bike.
+They fired lasers at monsters and flew in perfect unison to protect one another from flanking maneuvers—best friends battling the evils of the world together.

-In his dream they landed in the backyard, and he walked through their townhouse into his bedroom.
-As he passed his favorite toy, one of his Weeble Wobble cars, he pushed it aside with is foot.
-He turned his back to the toy and the little yellow winch threw out its hook and stung his leg.
+They flew home after the battle and landed in the backyard.
+Derek walked through their townhouse into his bedroom.
+As he passed his favorite toy, a Weeble Wobble two truck, he pushed it aside with is foot.
+He turned his back to the toy and felt a sharp painful bite in his calf.
+The tow truck threw its little yellow winch out and stung his leg.
 He cried out and tried to use The Force to send it away, but it didn’t work.
 It latched on and started to drag him through the bedroom door.
 He fought with all his might, but the other toys scattered about stood up and attacked.
-Voltron punched him in the mouth.
+Voltron punched Derek in the mouth.
 His stuffed skunk sprayed his face.
-Derek gripped the ladder to the top bunk, crying for help.
+Derek gripped the bottom rung of the ladder to the top bunk, crying for help.
 But no help came to him.
-They had him again.
-The fun dreams changed into horrors.
+They had him again, the terrible dreams.
+The fun dreams changed into horrors he couldn’t escape.
 Toy soldiers with bayonets on their rifles stabbed him all over like a hundred bee stings.
+He struggled and fought but they buried him in a relentless assault.
+Blood poured out of him and he felt himself dying.

 Derek wakened with a start.
 The residual fear caused by the night terrors clung to him.
 He looked to his brother in panic, well aware of what he’d find.
 The black nether monsters were back.
 They stood over Grant’s bed, their green eyes intent on his little brother.
 One of them squatted on the bed, crouched over his brother, its fingers inside Grant’s chest.
-Derek grew scared.
+Derek’s fear from the dreams turned to real life terror.
 The toys that had attacked him were gone, replaced by the black creatures who attacked his brother.

 “Go to sleep, little one,” one of them said, their pale green eyes devoid of concern for him.
 “It will be over soon.”

-He screamed.
+Derek screamed.
 He screamed like his body was under attack by the toy soldiers.
 The electrocution scar on his mouth pulled and ripped open.
-He could taste the blood, metallic like copper, as it began to fill his mouth.
-He screamed through the pain.
+He tasted the blood, metallic like copper, as it began to fill his mouth.
+He didn’t care.
+He screamed through the pain as tears flowed down his cheeks.
 The black things all turned toward him and began to approach, arms outstretched.
 The black ooze dripped from their fingertips.
 Their teeth bared in malicious intent as they hissed at him.
 He focused on his little brother whose eyes were closed.
-Tears streamed from the tight folds at the corners as Grant struggled to breathe.
+Tears streamed from the tight folds at the corners of his baby brother’s eyes as Grant struggled to breathe.

 Derek screamed louder as the black things drew closer.